shlomif/shlomif-tech-diary/tweets.md

 Human resources workers who go over a candidate's web/social-media presence, looking for faults will likely always be unhappy.
 I'd prefer to be able to chat on #feminism , but have developed thick-enough skin to care too much about being outcast from Internet subforums where the moderators are hostile towards my contrarianism / blasphemy / truths ( see http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/ ).

 If you have any issues with something I said, feel free to voice them - in public or in private.
+I am fallible.
+But please use dialogue rather than violence - https://en.wikipedia.org/wiki/Kamsa_and_Bar_Kamsa .